James-Coulson/interfuze/README.md

 ## Running the project

 The `run.sh` bash script can be used to run the project without the need to compile the project into a .jar (this may require `chmod +x run.sh` to allow for the script to be run).

+## Assumptions

+- In the Data CSV files the units of the `Rainfall` field is `mm/hour` (the amount of rainfall, millimeters, which has fallen in the past hour).